-A sphinx is a mythical creature, made up of a bit of this, and a bit of that: a human face, the body of a lion, the wings of a hawk.
+A sphinx is a mythical creature with the body parts of existing animals, such as having a human face, the body of a lion, and the wings of a hawk.

 A Feast for Crows

 Alleras, also called the Sphinx, is a novice studying at the Citadel.
 His dark eyes remind Pate of the onyx-eyed sphinxes at the Citadel gates, and Archmaester Marwyn refers to him as a Dornish sphinx.

 Euron Greyjoy uses plunder from half a hundred distant lands to bind the ironmen to him.
 Among the plunder are ancient Valyrian sphinxes.